ntaku/ASFBPostController/README.md

 ASFBPostController
 ==================

 ASFBPostController provides photo posting function to Facebook.
 You can easily integrate Facebook post function to you iOS app.

 # Installation

-1. Create your iOS facebook App.
+1. Create your iOS facebook App (http://developers.facebook.com/).
-2. Replace sample ID with your Facebook App ID.
+2. Replace sample ID (1234567) with your Facebook App ID.

 * ASFBPost-Prefix.pch